RainingComputers/ShnooTalk/docs/LanguageGuide.md

 ### Conditional expressions

 You can use conditional expression in ShnooTalk to evaluate and check conditions.
 Conditional expression result to an integer that is either 0 or 1.
-The result of a conditional expression can be assigned any integer type but it is recommended to use the `bool` type.
+The result of a conditional expression can be assigned to any integer type but it is recommended to use the `bool` type.

 ```
 fn main() -> int